College of Atmospheric and Geographic Sciences

-Please note that although the Bachelor of Arts in Geography and the Bachelor of Arts in Environmental Sustainability require the completion of GEOG 3924 (Analytic Methods in Geography), a course that carries General Education math credit, students must complete an additional General Education math course.
+Please note that although the Bachelor of Arts in Geography and the Bachelor of Arts in Environmental Sustainability require the completion of GEOG 3924 (Quantitative Methods in Geography), a course that carries General Education math credit, students must complete an additional General Education math course.

 Total Minimum Curriculum Hours Required for Graduation: 120